Graduate Student Assistantships

 Community Nutrition Graduate Student Research Assistantship

 The Department of Nutrition, Dietetics and Food Science at Utah State University is looking to hire a PhD, MS, or MPH student with a focus in community nutrition.
-This student would be employed for two years through a USDA Farmers Market and Local Food Promotion Program grant, titled Connecting low-income/at-risk and ethnic/minority populations to Utah direct market farmers and farmers.
-Year two is contingent upon satisfactory job performance in year one.
+This student would be employed for 18 months through a USDA Farmers Market and Local Food Promotion Program grant, titled Connecting low-income/at-risk and ethnic/minority populations to Utah direct market farmers and farmers.
+The last six months are contingent upon satisfactory job performance in year one.
 Further funding for additional years of study may be available through other jobs or teaching assistantships.

 - $15,000/year for a 12-month appointment; (0.5 FTE)